jlimadev/aws-certification-cloud-practitioner-notes/notes/iam/README.md

 **IAM Access Advisor** [iam-user level]

-- The access adivisor shows the services permissions granted to a user and when those services were last accessed.
+- The access advisor shows the services permissions granted to a user and when those services were last accessed.

 ### IAM Best Practices